KoniDevTeam/SiteMonster/README.md

 # SiteMonster
-App that checks your website availability and send notification to you if it is down.
+App that checks your website availability and sends notification to you if it is down.

 **Platform**: **Windows/Linux** (**Debain/Ubuntu/Mint** *(deb packages, snap)*, **RHEL/CentOS/Fedora** *(rpm packages)*, **other linux** *(source compile)*)
 ## Download latest version
-We will soon release first version.
+We will release the first version soon.
 ## Install from source on linux
 Download latest source code from [here](https://github.com/KoniDevTeam/SiteMonster/releases).
 Unzip source and run this in source folder: